mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 {% endhighlight %}

 If another CPU picks the packet it may cause re-ordering and retransmits in the flow and will slow down throughput.

-It is also good to check that the overall IRQ load of the CPUs is evenly distribbuted.
+A thumb rule here is, get the NUMA node of the NIC and set the number of queues of the NIC to the amount of CPUs of that NUMA (or as much as the NIC permits) with __ethtool -L__, and then check that the IRQ/CPU distribution is even.

 The following output shows that CPU 38 and 4 are heavily loaded in contrast with the rest and that may give some space of improvement if those CPUs are choking.

 {% highlight console %}
 $ cat proc/interrupts |awk '/eth1/ { for (i=1; i<=NF; i++) { cpu[i]=cpu[i]+$i } } END{ for(i=1;i<=56;i++) { print "CPU "i-1": "cpu[i] }}' | sort -rn -k 3